 Abstract

 During Alaska Fisheries Science Center bottom trawl surveys length frequency sub-samples are collected to provide sex-specific length composition data for groundfish stock assessments.
-Determining sex for the length frequency sub-samples has resulted in acute and repetitive stress injuries of survey staff, and these injuries have become increasingly common.
-In December 2021, a working group was formed (the Survey Workflow Optimization working group) to evaluate the effect of reducing length frequency sub-samples sizes for which sex is determined from historical levels in the bottom trawl surveys on length composition uncertainty.
+Determining sex for each individual in the length frequency sub-samples (e.g., N = X-Y per tow depending on species) has resulted in acute and repetitive stress injuries of survey staff, and these injuries have become increasingly common.
+In December 2021, a working group was formed (the Survey Workflow Optimization working group) to evaluate the effect of reducing length frequency sub-sample sizes for which sex is determined on length composition uncertainty.
 Over the spring of 2022, the working group developed a bootstrap-simulation approach that determines changes in uncertainty when reducing length frequency sub-samples for which sex is subsequently determined.
-The analysis was completed during the spring of 2022.
-For the majority of species it was shown that for the length composition input sample size was reduced by 25% or less compared to the input sample size for the full historical data sets for sub-sampling levels of 100 fish per haul.
-Upon meeting with stock assessment authors the joint recommendation between the working group and assessment authors to the survey staff was to limit length frequency sub-sampling for which sex is subsequently determined to 100 subsampled fish per haul.
+For the majority of species it was shown that limiting sub-samples to 100 fish per haul resulted in a reduction of input sample sizes calculated for the length compositions by 25% or less compared to the input sample sizes calculated for the full historical data sets .
+Therefore, upon meeting with stock assessment authors the joint recommendation between the working group and assessment authors to the survey staff was to limit length frequency sub-sampling for which sex is subsequently determined to 100 subsampled fish per haul.

 Introduction

 The National Oceanic and Atmospheric Administration’s (NOAA’s) Alaska Fisheries Science Center (AFSC) has conducted effort-standardized bottom trawl surveys in the eastern Bering Sea (EBS), Gulf of Alaska (GOA) and Aleutian Islands (AI) since 1982 (Stauffer 2004).
 These resource surveys comprehensively catalog the biota encountered at each sampling station.
-Observations of sex-specific size distributions for designated species encountered within a catch sample are collected by: (1) sorting the trawl sample by species, (2) weighing each species in aggregate, (3) obtaining a random sub-sample of target sample size, (4) sorting the sub-sample by sex (each fish is cut with a scalpel, gonads identified and placed in a sex-specific receptacle), and (5) easuring and recording each fish length (each fish is placed on a measuring board, length is identified and the species, sex and measurement are recorded into a computer).
+Observations of sex-specific size distributions for designated species encountered within a catch sample are collected by: (1) sorting the trawl sample by species, (2) weighing each species in aggregate, (3) obtaining a random sub-sample of target sample size, (4) sorting the sub-sample by sex (each fish is cut with a scalpel, gonads identified and placed in a sex-specific receptacle), and (5) measuring and recording each fish length (each fish is placed on a measuring board, length is identified and the species, sex and measurement are recorded on a computer).
 This length measurement process is repeated over 100,000 times in a given survey each year, representing a daunting amount of work for 6 field scientists per research vessel.
 Each year, this work flow results in acute and repetitive stress injuries, some requiring medical interventions and claims to the U.S. Office of Workers’ Compensation Programs.
 Another consequence of the intensity of this work are unrecoverable errors in the observed data; as fatigue or injuries accumulate during the course of field work, so do data collection errors (e.g. failure to properly encode length measurements with the correct species or sex or incorrect identification of sex), despite extensive in situ quality assurance protocols.